-Aircraft were relatively inexpensive to come by in these post-war years, with a surplus of ex-military aircraft available.
-So transient pilots, known as ‘barnstormers’, took advantage by using the aircraft to offer passenger flights, aerobatic displays or airshows for the locals.
-They would travel all over the USA, landing in farmers’ fields at the edge of town, rather than at airports, and charging whatever the local market would pay for their services.
+Aircraft were relatively inexpensive in these post-war years, with a surplus of ex-military aircraft available.
+So transient pilots, known as ‘barnstormers’, began to offer passenger flights, aerobatic displays or airshows for the locals.
+They would travel all over the USA, landing in farmers’ fields at the edge of town, rather than at airports.

 The transient nature of their jobs and lives meant that these aviators moved around with the aircraft and had no fixed business location.

-As the industry has evolved and private jet flight movements became busier, the need arose to create third party organisations to manage facilities for customers and crew at busier airports – such as refueling, security, hangars, lounges, car parking and concierge.
+As the industry evolved and private jet flight movements became busier, the need arose to create third party organisations to manage facilities for customers and crew at busier airports – such as refueling, security, hangars, lounges and car parking.

 But it’s not always a case of bigger means better.
 A successful FBO will develop its own identity or niche.
 Some look to compete on fuel pricing, others for exceptional VVIP services for royalty, heads of state or other high profile travellers.

 So smaller brands are also seeing success in this competitive field.
-Sky Valet is one fast emerging brand in Europe, originally a French company with an award-winning FBO at Cannes Mandelieu airport, they have now acquired FBOs in Portugal and Spain.
+Sky Valet is one growing brand in Europe, originally a French company with an award-winning FBO at Cannes Mandelieu airport, they now have a growing number of FBOs across Europe.

 They were the first FBO brand in Europe (and the third worldwide) to be awarded an IS-BAH (International Standard for Business Aircraft Handling) – a mark of best practice and safety for FBOs, that was introduced in 2016.
 Another early recipient was Inflite at London Stansted.